 All undergraduate students must maintain at least a 2.0 grade point average (GPA) in all classes taken at CSULB and in all transferable courses from other colleges and universities, to remain in good academic standing.

-Students placed on probation are given one semester to raise their GPAs to a 2.0 and return to good academic standing.
-Students are subject to academic disqualification at the end of the first semester on academic probation if they have GPAs below the four minimum cumulative (CUM) GPAs as follows:
+Students placed on academic warning are given one semester to raise their GPAs to a 2.0 and return to good academic standing.
+Students are subject to academic disqualification at the end of the first semester on academic warning if they have GPAs below the four minimum cumulative GPAs as follows:

-Detailed information on academic standing, including academic probation, academic disqualification, and seeking reinstatement after academic disqualification, can be found by visiting Enrollment Services.
+Detailed information on academic standing, including academic warning, academic disqualification, and seeking reinstatement after academic disqualification, can be found by visiting the Academic Standing and Appeals page.